mappedme/docs/instagramIntegration.md

 You should receive a simillar result:
 ![image](https://github.com/mappedme/docs/assets/157869436/acf594e9-a6ee-4af4-958c-fbfd94cf9284)

-Instagram integration is done in the backgorund and usaully it takes a few seconds.
+Instagram integration is done in the backgorund and usaully takes a few seconds.
 It is enough to do that once a day or after adding a new Instagram post.
 Do not run it too often as your Facebook Instagram API app has tight request limits.